leelabsg/Gene-test-pipeline/README.md

 # Gene based analysis using SKAT

 SKAT_gene_SSD.R
+    The libraries used : SKAT, data.table, tibble, dplyr

   * Read_Annovar function
       * Converting chromosome name from chr1-22, chrX-Y to 1-22, X-Y and read the annotation result as table
         (sometimes chromosome name may be inconsistent, so conversion was performed)